lorien/awesome-web-scraping/ruby.md

 * [Metainspector](https://github.com/jaimeiniesta/metainspector) - scrapes a given URL, and returns its title, meta description, meta keywords, an array with all the links, all the images in it, etc
 * [LinkThumbnailer](https://github.com/gottfrois/link_thumbnailer) - Ruby gem that generates thumbnail images and videos from a given URL.
 Much like popular social website with link preview.
+* [docsplit](http://documentcloud.github.io/docsplit/) - Docsplit is a command-line utility and Ruby library for splitting apart documents into their component parts
+* [Ruby Readability](https://github.com/cantino/ruby-readability) - a tool for extracting the primary readable content of a webpage

 ## WebSocket